stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 ### Group exercise

-Take a few minutes to review the feature's mentioned on [Why csvkit?]().
+Take a few minutes to review the feature's mentioned on [Why csvkit?][].

 Next, install csvkit and try using its tools to explore and wrangle the data: `pip install csvkit`